 SDI-12 requires a logger that can have a two-way conversation with a sensor.
 METER does not manufacture SDI-12 compatible loggers but recommends using data loggers manufactured by Campbell Scientific.
 METER offers free example programs written specifically for Campbell Scientific loggers.
 These programs can be found on the example programs page.

 The ProCheck, a sensor readout and storage device, is meant to be an all-in-one SDI-12 sidekick.
 The ProCheck makes addressing sensors during setup and troubleshooting an SDI-12 system a breeze.
 It turns a daunting task involving complicated and temperamental terminal programs into a simple matter of plugging in the sensor and pressing a button or two.
 The ProCheck isn’t absolutely required to address and troubleshoot, but it makes things much easier.

-Watch a virtual seminar covering the advantages and disadvantages of SDI-12.
+Watch a virtual seminar covering SDI-12 pros and cons.
 View it before ordering anything to make absolutely sure that the research application is compatible with SDI-12.
-For questions after watching the seminar, contact METER support at firstname.lastname@example.org.
+For questions after watching the seminar, contact METER support at email@example.com.

 Everything you need to know about measuring soil moisture—all in one place.